 Even if there is a partnership agreement governing the dissolution of a business, that business is required to first satisfy any of its outstanding debts before distributing any assets to partners.
 Distributions should be proportional to the ownership percentages of each of the members.
 Ownership percentages are usually based on capital contributions or managerial responsibilities.

 In the event that a partnership is being dissolved, certain liabilities remain with the partners.
 If debts are not paid to creditors, the partners may be held financially liable, even if they aren't actively conducting business.
 A partner in a general partnership risks losing personal assets if the business leaves any financial obligations unresolved.

 Even if one partner binds the business to a financial obligation, the entire partnership can be held liable.
 This means that any partner can be held liable for financial promises made by another partner on behalf of the business.

 If you need help with the transfer of partnership interest, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.